LCAV/dsp-labs/docs/passthrough/coding.md

 ### Storing samples

-Again, as explained in Lecture 2.2.5b in the [second DSP module](https://www.coursera.org/learn/dsp2/), for real-time processing we need to use alternating buffers for input and output DMA transfers.
-The incoming samples will be stored into an array, and the incoming array should not be accessed by our application while the input DMA is in progress.
+Finally, we need to store the incoming samples into an array, and while we receive these new samples we do not want to tamper any samples we might still be processing.
 The I2S peripheral of our microcontroller has the nice feature of sending _interruptions_ at two critical state of its operation.
 The first is simply when the buffer is full.
 However they added a second interruption for when the buffer is half full.
 More on this is explained [below](coding.md#dma) in the "DMA callback functions" section.

 In this way we will use an array that is _twice_ the size of our application's buffer, i.e. the size of our buffer in terms of samples.
 With this solution, we can place new samples on one half of the buffer while we simultaneously process samples on the other half of the buffer.